pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   For Catanks, all the music was created by UPGRADE members and placed in the #folder_name_original("Audio") directory.
   === Other Art
   For other art including 3D models and 2D images, only use UPGRADE made art.
+  === Fonts
+  Only use open source fonts.
+I recomment only using #link("https://fonts.google.com/")[Google Fonts] to find fonts (they only have open source fonts and it is easy to locate the fonts' license during the licensing process).

   = Licensing Tools: REUSE
   In order to license Catanks, we used an open source tool called #link("https://reuse.software")[REUSE].
 REUSE made it easy to license all the files in the project and provides a tool to check compliance with the #link("https://reuse.software/spec/")[REUSE specification].
 This section will cover how to use the #link("https://github.com/fsfe/reuse-tool")[REUSE tool].
 This will be important to understand in the following sections.